matews-sousa/chess-game/README.md

 - [Supabase](https://supabase.com) as BaaS (Backend as a Service)
 - [Tailwind CSS](https://tailwindcss.com) for styling
 - [Chess.js](https://github.com/jhlywa/chess.js) for validating piece movement and a game state
+- [Chessboard.jsx](https://chessboardjsx.com) for displaying a Chessboard with pieces

 ## Run Locally